Skip to main content

 64%

-Learners in 64% of schools and colleges have 10 or more encounters with employers by the time they leave school
+Learners in 64% of schools have 10 or more encounters with employers by the time they leave school

 £150m